britram/rains-prototype/draft-trammell-rains-protocol.md

 and also allow its customers to make changes available quickly.
 Assuming an authority resigns sections every x seconds, then any inconcistency can occur at most x seconds.
 At the point in time a section is signed, its content MUST represent the state of the zone at that point in time.
-The following inconsistencies are allowed during a bounded amount of time thereafter:
+The following actions result in allowed inconsistencies:

-Cause of inconsistencies and how sections are affected:
-Creation of an Assertion
-Changed value of an assertion
-Deletion of an assertion
-One of the above might trigger a change in the bloom filter or shard range -> inconsistency between them as, as well with a previously valid assertion in case of a revocation.

-Possible friction:
-- Assertion and a section proving nonexistence such as a Shard, Bloom Filter or
-  Zone:
-- Changes in range
-- neg vs neg on changes.
+- Creation of a new assertion: Shards and bloom filters in range, and zones signed before this assertion was created and which are still valid, prove that this assertion is nonexistent, although it does now.
+- Changed object value of an assertion: Shards in range and zones signed before this assertion was created and which are still valid, prove that this assertion is nonexistent, althoug it does now.
+- Expiration of an assertion: Shards and bloom filters in range, and zones signed before this assertion has expired and which are still valid, prove that this assertion exists, although it does not anymore.
+- Revocation of an assertion: Same inconsistencies as for expiration of an assertion with the addition, that the assertion itself might still be cached and served although it has been revoked.

+Two sections for proving nonexistence (shard, bloom filter or zone) which have an overlapping range and validity time where in between the signing of the two sections any of the above mentioned actions leading to inconsistencies happend, become inconsistent as well.
+One of them has the old view, while the newer one has the updated view about the assertion.
+Note that there is no inconsistency between a bloom filter and any other section proving nonexistence if only the object value of the assertion has changed (a bloom filter does not store this information).

 Note that most assertions are consistent between each other as the union of them is considered to be the valid state.
 However, there are few exceptions mentioned